Mikeware/SpaceBattleArena/doc/server/setup.md

 As discussed on the [information](index.html) page, the server is a Windows executable.
 It can be downloaded in a zip archive from the button in the header on this page.

+To run the server from source on Mac OS X, see this [readme](https://github.com/Mikeware/SpaceBattleArena/blob/master/SBA_Serv/README.md).

 <a name="install"></a>Installation
 -----------------------------